alibaba/dexposed/README.md

 It's easy to understand how to use it.
 Just show two samples:

-Sample one
+Sample One: Add logic before and after the Activity.onCreate(Bundle);

 	//The first argument is the patching class,
 		//and the second is the patching method name, and the following arguments are the patching method' arguments type class.
 		//The last argument is the instance of XC_MethodHook or XC_MethodReplacement XposedBridge.findAndHookMethod(Activity.class, "oncreate", Bundle.class,